NourigeonL/Ulimate-MSA-Project/LogBook.md

 ## 2024/07/22
 I implemented an API Gateway with [express gateway](https://www.express-gateway.io/) so now I can have a single entrypoint to communicate with the frontend.
 I'm reading a lot of article about how to implement well authentication and authorization(like [this](https://www.osohq.com/blog/microservices-authorization-patterns), [this](https://dev.to/behalf/authentication-authorization-in-microservices-architecture-part-i-2cn0), ), and I found many solutions so I'm quite confused about how to implement it ^^
+I created an authentication service in DRF to handle user registration and JWT tokens I also created a small test service in FastAPI that I will use for experimentation